-Have a child who declares that she no longer wants to eat animals?
+Have a child who declares that they no longer want to eat animals?
 Chances are, you have a budding vegan in your home.

 You know that kids need lots of different healthy foods to keep them growing and feeling good.
 So what happens if your child cuts out entire food groups?
-Can she get the nutrition she needs?
+Can they get the nutrition they need?

 “It’s more and more common for parents to ask questions about health and safety aspects of a vegan diet for their children,” says Stephen Lauer, MD, a pediatrician at the University of Kansas Health System.
 “My answer is that a vegan diet can be healthy for children, but there are several extra factors to consider.”

-You’ll need the facts to make sure your child gets enough fuel for her body and brain.
+You’ll need the facts to make sure your child gets enough fuel for their body and brain.

 What It Means to Be Vegan

 It’s easy to get “vegan” and “vegetarian” confused.
 Both diets avoid meat.
 But vegans also give up foods that contain any animal products, including dairy foods and eggs.

 The number of things on that list may surprise you.